rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 ## Non-Trivial Cases

 If, inside the call parentheses, the collection's fields can currently be accessed manually, in order, with `.idx`/`[idx]`, entering each as arguments to consecutive parameter slots, unpacking is valid.

+### Empty Collections

+When unpacking a unit tuple struct, the unit type, or an empty array, desugaring simply emits no field accesses.
+Essentially, the result is the same as if no arguments were passed at the point where a zero-length collection was unpacked.

+Since this is dead code, a lint is emitted.

 ### Generic Parameters